wp-plugins/contact-form-7-modules/readme.txt

 <strong>You can also use a filter:</strong> hook into the `wpcf7_hidden_field_value` filter to modify the value of the hidden field  using <a href="http://codex.wordpress.org/Function_Reference/add_filter" rel="nofollow"><code>add_filter()</code></a>.
 If you know the ID of the input, you can also use the `wpcf7_hidden_field_value_[#ID]` filter.

 Now, when someone contacts you using your Contact Form 7 contact form, you can have lots more information about their visit - and you'll see it when you receive the email that tells you you've been contacted.

+### Easily Email All Submitted Fields

+####Save time setting up your form emails...and never miss a field!

+One of the limitations of Contact Form 7 is that you need to manually add each field to generated emails.
+This means that if you update the form with a new field and forget to add it to your email message, you won't receive it in your email. <strong>No longer.</strong>.

+Using the <strong>Send All Fields</strong> module, you simply need to add `[all-fields]` to your message, and you will receive every field submitted.
+If you use HTML formatting, the formatting even looks nice.

 <h4>Visit the official <a href="http://www.seodenver.com/contact-form-7-hidden-fields/">Contact Form 7 Modules plugin page</a> for more support & additional information</h4>